eurolinux-enterprise-linux-sources/openlmi-storage/src/doc/admin/usage-lvm.rst

   Creates a Logical Volume in SMI-S way.

 :ref:`DeleteLV <LMI-StorageConfigurationService-DeleteLV>`
-  Destroys a Logical Volume.
+  Destroys a Logical Volume or a Thin Logical Volume.

 :ref:`ReturnToStoragePool <CIM-StorageConfigurationService-ReturnToStoragePool>`
   Destroys a Logical Volume in SMI-S way.

 :ref:`DeleteVG <LMI-StorageConfigurationService-DeleteVG>`
-  Destroys a Volume Group.
+  Destroys a Volume Group or a Thin Pool.

 :ref:`DeleteStoragePool <CIM-StorageConfigurationService-DeleteStoragePool>`
   Destroys a Volume Group in SMI-S way.